qkzk/fm/development.md

   - [x] simplify build
   - [x] simplify early exit
 - [x] don't pass users to preview, build them if needed in tree
-- [ ] directory preview should just be a "directory" ?
-- [ ] WIP: move as you type in Alt+g, esc go back to previous
+- [x] Move as you type in Alt+g, esc go back to previous
   - [x] hold origin in tab
   - [x] cd there as you type
   - [x] reset when pressing Esc